danielaparker/jsoncons/doc/ref/data-model.md

 ## jsoncons data model

-The jsoncons data model consists of the following major types:
+The jsoncons data model consists of the following fundumental types:

 - null
 - bool